 Hours: Open daily Nov.
 23-Dec.
 24 from 9 a.m.–9 p.m.

 Home Depot Christmas Tree Lots

-If you don’t need the “getting-a-tree” experience, and you want to surprise the kids by letting them wake up to a tree in the living room that they can decorate, we’ve got just the place.
-Hit the parking lot at your local Home Depot.
-They’re everywhere; they’re easy.
-Trees are inexpensive and plentiful, and if you need extra lights or décor (or you know, paint chips or anything) you’re in luck.
-We feel almost like the Grinch to promote something so hum drum, but sometimes as parents we need fast, cheap & easy.
+If you don’t need the “getting-a-tree” experience or you’ve decided to go with a faux fir this year, make Home Depot your first stop.
+They’re everywhere, they’re easy to get to and the trees are inexpensive and plentiful.
+Plus if you need extra lights or décor (or you know, paint chips or anything) you’re in luck.
+We feel almost like the Grinch to promote something so hum drum, but sometimes as parents we need fast, cheap and easy.
 Merry Christmas!

-Extra Trimmings: Since they deal in high volume, most of the trees are quite fresh.
-Because it can get pretty crowded, bring along some work gloves and scissors of your own to open up the tree nettings so you can get a good look at your tree before buying, as the Home Depot elves can get spread very thin at these lots!
-Be sure to get there either early in the morning or later in the evening to avoid the crazy crowds and bring a couple of bucks to tip the guys that will tie your tree to your car (if you’re not planning to do this yourself).
+Extra Trimmings: Since they deal in high volume, most of the trees are pretty fresh.
+It can get crowded so bring along some work gloves and scissors of your own to open up the tree nettings so you can get a good look at your tree before buying, as the Home Depot elves can get spread very thin at these lots.
+Also worth noting: bring a couple of bucks to tip the guys who will tie your tree to your car if you’re not planning to do this yourself.

 Hours: Check your local store for hours and availability of trees.

 To see what Red Tricycle Editors are up to this month, follow us on Instagram!